wendyverdonk93/docs/content/api/other_requests/chargeback.md

 ---
 weight: 520
-meta_title: "API Reference - Chargeback - MultiSafepay Docs"
+meta_title: "API Reference - Chargebacks - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 ---
 {{< code-block >}}